Particular/docs.particular.net/nservicebus/testing/cross-version-testing.md

 ## How it works?

 The tests are standard integration-style tests.
-You'll need SQLServer Express or higher installed with an empty database to run the tests as described in the [Readme](https://github.com/Particular/EndToEnd/blob/master/README.md) file.
+SQLServer Express or higher needs to be installed to run the tests as described in the [Readme](https://github.com/Particular/EndToEnd/blob/master/README.md) file.

 ### Pulling packages from NuGet